LafayetteCollegeLibraries/metadata-guidelines/ldr-metadata-guidelines/content/descriptive metadata/issued.md

 - Use for published materials, e.g. articles, book chapters

-- Write dates Year-Month-Day, separating the sections with a hyphen \
+- Write dates Year-Month-Day, separating the sections with a hyphen
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&rarr; If only partial dates are known, follow the same basic format:
+  - If only partial dates are known, follow the same basic format:

 ## Examples